Migz19/OrdersTask/README.md

-# Flutter Internship Technical Evaluation
+# Flutter I&C Technincal task

 This repository contains the implementation of the technical evaluation task for the Flutter internship position.
 The goal was to build three user-profile screens using Flutter, GetX state management, MVVM architecture, and Firebase integration, along with an additional feature for sorting/filtering orders.